By Tim Lambert

 Canada launched its first satellite, Alouette in 1962.
 In 1984 Marc Garneau became the first Canadian astronaut.

 In 1995 the people of Quebec voted in a referendum not to secede from Canada.
 Then in 1999 North West Territories was divided into two and a new territory called Nunavut was created.

 Meanwhile in 1993 Kim Campbell became the first woman prime minister of Canada.

 CANADA IN THE 21st CENTURY

 Like other countries Canada suffered in the recession of 2009.
-However Canada soon recovered.
+However, Canada soon recovered.
 In April 2012 unemployment in Canada stood at 8.1%.
-However by September 2013 it had fallen to 6.9%.
+However, by September 2013 it had fallen to 6.9%.
 Today Canada is a prosperous country and it has vast natural resources.
-Today the population of Canada is 35 million.
+In 2019 the population of Canada was 37 million.